suuhm/batch-ip-scan.bat/README.md

 # batch-ip-scan.bat
-Easy to use IP Port Scanner &amp; Subnet calculator based on Batch-Script for Windows - No Install/ No Admin/Root needed to use!
+Easy to use IP Port Scanner &amp; Subnet calculator based on Batch-Script for Windows

+- No Install
+- No Admin rights
+- No Root needed
+- No Antivirus or EDR detection

+Just running a subnet scan with pure batch!

 ![Thumb](/files-src/screen01.PNG )